-Figure 5(a) depicts now the first three principal components, displaying the previously analyzed four time-series TS_1 , TS_4 , TS_8 , and TS{12} , independently.
-FAE maps each time-series to a different region of the latent space, showing it can properly differentiate among different time-series characteristics.
-Closely located samples from different time-series exhibit similar behaviors in the time-series space.
-For example, time-series TS_1 and TS{12} are closer to the center of the latent space, and both exhibit a similar behavior (cf. Figure 2), with marked differences between weekends and workdays.
+to the center of the latent space, and both exhibit a similar behavior (cf. Figure 3), with marked differences between weekends and workdays.
 On the other hand, time-series TS_4 and TS_8 have a similar temporal behavior without marked variations between workdays and weekends, and are located together and farther from the center of Z.

-The difference between time-series for workdays and weekends is further explored in Figures 5(b,c), where workday samples are displayed in purple color, and weekends in yellow, for (b) timeseries TS1 and (c) time-series TS4.
-The plots include two spheres with radius one and two, reflecting the expected Gaussian distribution of the latent space.
-The difference between workdays and weekends are clear for TS1, with weekends clustering closer to the center (smaller dynamic range, cf. Figure 2), and workdays located closer at the sphere borders (bigger dynamic range).
-This workdays/weekends difference is not observed for TS4.
-Note in Figure 2 how time-series TS11 and TS12 exhibit a downtrend behavior during the month, which can also be observed in the latent-space.
-Figure 6 depicts the latent representation of time-series TS12, where days of the month are differentiated by color, from day 1 in purple to day 31 in yellow.
+The difference between time-series for workdays and weekends is further explored in Figures 7(b,c), where workday samples are displayed in purple color, and weekends in yellow, for (b) time-series TS_1 and (c) time-series TS_4 .
+For reference, the plots include two spheres with radius one and two, reflecting the expected Gaussian distribution of the latent space.
+The difference between workdays and weekends are clear for TS_1 , with weekends clustering closer to the center (smaller dynamic range, cf. Figure 3), and workdays located closer at the sphere borders (bigger dynamic range).
+This difference between workdays and weekends is not observed for TS_4 .

+Finally, note in Figure 3 how time-series TS{11} and TS{12} exhibit a downtrend behavior during the month, which can also be observed in the latent-space.
+Figure 8 depicts the latent representation of time-series TS{12} , where days of the month are differentiated by color, from day 1 in purple to day 31 in yellow.
 As the month goes by, the representation in the latent space moves from the outside borders closer towards the center.